Ctnsrma/Community-Bulletin-Board/README.md

 This project was developed as part of a Full Stack Web Development subject.
 It showcases CRUD operations, client-server communication, and full integration of front and back-end technologies.

 📧 Contact
-Made with ❤️ by [Your Name]
+Made with Hunny Mehra by Chetan Sharma
-📫 Email: your.email@example.com
+📫 Email: chetansharma98004@gmail.com
-🔗 GitHub: @your-username
+🔗 GitHub: ctnsrma